Concrete Sealer Types

 How do I determine which concrete sealer to use?

+Are you sealing clear concrete or adding some color?
 A few factors need to be taken into consideration.
 Is the sealer to be used indoors or is it to be outdoors.
-Generally sealers that can be used outside like the Sure seal family of sealers can be used inside and outside, they are vapor permeable acrylics.
-Conversely the Dura-Kote line of sealers should not be outdoors because there are not vapor permeable.
+Generally, sealers that can be used outside like the Sure Seal family of sealers can be used inside and outside, they are vapor permeable acrylics.
+Conversely, the Dura-Kote line of sealers should not be outdoors because there are not vapor permeable.
 There are also much more durable than acrylics.
-Also if want a Gloss or satin finish will help you determine your which sealer to use.
+Also if want a Gloss or satin finish will help you determine your which sealer to use that seal’s concrete.

 Can I install a solvent based sealer over my existing water based sealer?